simalshakha/expence_tracker/README.md

 - Use the access token in the headers like this:
   Authorization: Bearer your_access_token_here
 - SQLite is used for local development.
-- Make sure to configure Django to use the custom user model defined in the project.

 ## Additional Notes